saatvikrao/Three-Body-Problem-MA202/README.md

 # Three-Body-Problem-MA202

-Contributors : Kalash Kankaria, Inderjeet Bulhara,
+## Contributors : Inderjeet Singh Bhullar, Kalash Kankaria, Lipika Rajpal, Nokzendi S Aier, Saatvik Rao

 The project aims towards developing a computer simulation for a three-body system while touching upon a few core concepts of gravitation and numerical methods to solve equations that describe the system.